-Recoginize the importance of how to govern and regulate (or not) the internet and internet-related activity.
+[Recoginize the importance of how to govern and regulate (or not) the internet and internet-related activity. ]

-Ensuring that there continues to be an enabling approach to the governance of the Internet, which ensures that it keeps and maintains its innovative capabilities and capacity for development, that drives economic and social wellbeing amongst peoples of the World.
+[Ensuring that there continues to be an enabling approach to the governance of the Internet, which ensures that it keeps and maintains its innovative capabilities and capacity for development, that drives economic and social wellbeing amongst peoples of the World.]

-Reaching consensus on how to enhance cooperation among all stakeholders in issues related to internet, but not the day to day technical issues.

-Reaching consensus on the role of governments in international Internet-related public policy issues.
+[

 Further developing and refining the distributed, bottom-up Internet governance mechanisms and recognizing that they are both a reflection of the technology itself, as well as a fundamental enabler for innovation and growth on the Internet.

-Urgent need to remove barriers that prevent people accessing over the Internet services provided in other countries.
+[Urgent need to remove barriers that prevent people accessing over the Internet services provided in other countries].

-Open access to scientific information in all parts of the world, especially in least developed countries.
+The need to provide open access to scientific information in all parts of the world, especially in least developed countries.

-Ensuring that the proliferation of data, and efforts at open government and open data meet the needs of people, improve the quality and responsiveness of services, and effectively contribute to transparency, good governance and accountability.
+38 bis.
+[The need to provide open access to scientific information resulting from publicly funded research in all parts of the world, especially in least developed countries.]

+Ensuring the further development of E-government though e-participation and access to information.

-Ensuring environmental sustainability, and avoiding harmful outcomes in the future from the massive increases in ICT production and consumption.
+[Ensuring environmental sustainability, and avoiding harmful outcomes in the future from the massive increases in ICT production and consumption.
 This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing of massive e waste.
 Unless there is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
-In this context, building global alliances for development to achieve a more peaceful, just and prosperous world

-40 bis) Ensuring environmental sustainability, and avoiding harmful outcomes in the future from the massive increases in ICT production and consumption.
-This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing of massive e waste.
-Unless there is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
-In this context, building global alliances for development to achieve a more peaceful, just and prosperous world
+In this context, building global alliances for development to achieve a more peaceful, just and prosperous world]

+40 bis) [Ensuring environmental sustainability, including through more sustainable hardware design and minimizing e-waste and disposing of it appropriately. [avoiding increases in energy consumption, avioid sourcing of conflict minerals for the production cycle and avoid massive e waste. ]

-Developing equitable and inclusive global frameworks for international cooperation by using multi-stakeholder approaches to identify and develop best practice for building confidence and security in the use of ICTs.
+Further developing [of existing] [equitable]and inclusive [global frameworks ] for international cooperation by using inter alia multi-stakeholder approaches to identify and develop best practice for building confidence and security in the use of ICTs.

-Strengthen the continued development of appropriate information security and

-privacy to citizens and continue to support capacity building on incident response and coordination. creation of regional centers of coordination for incidents in computing security (CIRT).
+Strengthen the Internet’s resiliency in order to offer a trusted environements for all users.
+Encouraging the creation of national and regional centers of coordination for incidents in computing security.

 The development of telemedicine at new levels, with mobile devices, distance intervention and controls, and accessibility solutions which allows improving health care services across the national territory.
 [Preliminarily Agreed]

-Recognizing the economic potential of the Internet and other ICTs for Small and Medium-Sized Enterprises (SMEs)
+[Ensuring that that trade policy and regulatory mechanisms encourage, rather than impede, this new driver for economic growth and development , while recognizing the need to further develop the economic potential of the Internet and other ICTs for Small and Medium-Sized Enterprises (SMEs).

-Utilisation of the unused wireless capacity, including satellite, in developed countries and in particular in developing countries least developed countries, and countries with economic in transition, to provide access in remote areas and to improve low-cost connectivity in developing countries.
-Special concern should be given to the least developed countries in their efforts in establishing telecommunication infrastructure.
+.
+Moved to 60

-Establishment and enhancement of financing mechanism taking into account innovative approaches to bring the benefits of ICT to all.
+Recognising the need to enhance the financing mechanisms, and sufficient investment in digital inclusion measures, taking into account innovative approaches to bring the benefits of ICT to all.
 [Preliminarily Agreed]

+Deleted

-Lack of information and media literacy skills as indispensable individual capabilities to fully participate in inclusive Information and Knowledge Society (ies).[Preliminarily Agreed]
+The need for citizens to have the media and information literacy skills that are indispensable in order to fully participate in an inclusive Information Society .[Preliminarily Agreed]